 Theories behind the physiologic mechanisms of massage include blocking nociception (“gate control theory” of pain), activating the parasympathetic nervous system with subsequent release of endorphins and serotonin, and preventing fibrosis or scar tissue formation.

 Where Will My Massage Session Take Place?

 Your massage session will take place in a warm, comfortable, quiet room in our office space.
 Soft therapeutic music is often played to help you further relax.
 For the session, you will lie on a massage table designed especially for your comfort.

 Your session will be performed by our experienced massage therapist who is properly trained and certified.

-What Should I Wear to My Session?
+What Should I Wear to my Physical Therapy Session?

-What Body Parts Will Be Addressed?
+What Body Parts Will Be Addressed in Physical Therapy?